isomerpages/imda-tradetrust/_about-tradetrust/FAQ/How can I start using TradeTrust?.md

 or help integrate TradeTrust into any existing system of businesses.</p>
 <p>TradeTrust is not a platform, is not a competitor to existing platforms.
-Instead, TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to issue its own TT Electronic Transferable Records (ETRs) outside of the confines of any contract-based platform.</p>
+Instead, TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to issue its own TradeTrust-enabled Electronic Transferable Records (ETRs) like Bills of Lading; outside of the confines of any contract-based platform.</p>
 <p></p>